Federal Medical Centre, Gusau: Services

+Services provided at the Federal Medical Centre include: Intensive care units, Pharmacy services, Laboratory services, Radiology services, emergency services, and CT scan services.

 Collaboration

-The ministry of health in zamfara state collaborate with federal medical center Gusau to improve health care access in the state.
+The ministry of health in Zamfara state collaborates with the Federal Medical Center Gusau to attempt to improve health care access in the state.

 Proposed upgrade

 The Federal government has proposed to upgrade federal medical center gusau to a Teaching hospital for federal university of Gusau zamfara state.